 In 2010, the Selby Store expanded and improved its services, by moving from Ousegate to better and larger premises with plentiful parking at Unit 2, Bawtry Road Industrial Estate.
 The new store opened on 29th August 2010, providing a larger range of goods, including new beds and white goods.

 In November 2011, a repairs project was started offering work experience to unemployed people, repairing and up-grading furniture.
 In January 2015, the project took delivery of its third workshop cabin which allows dusty woodwork to be separated from refinishing and from re-upholstery.
-Up to December 2014, the project has already had 143 people complete over 14,000 hours on placement.
+Up to March 2015, the project had already had 154 people complete over 15,000 hours on placement, and there have been nearly 100 more in 2015-16.
 The local Job Centre reports that we provide more work experience places than any other local organisation.
-Many of our participants move on to paid work or further education.
+We are delighted that about 70% of participants now move on to paid work or further education.

 In November 2015, we opened a new Store at Scarborough.